-Update – December 30:
+Update – January 5:

-While we continue to investigate the cause of these elevated levels, we want to clearly reassure our customers: your drinking water remains safe and meets all regulatory standards.
+While we continue to investigate the cause of these elevated levels, we want to clearly reassure our customers: your drinking water remains safe and meets all regulatory standards and we are seeing improvement as treated water continues to move through the distribution system.

 Beginning January 1, 2025, Spartanburg Water will implement new water and sewer rates for both base and volume charges.
 The Commission of Public Works and the Spartanburg Sanitary Sewer District both voted to adopt small, incremental rate increases for the next three years.
 With these rate changes we can remain fiscally responsible, while continuing to provide industry leading water and wastewater services to our ever-growing community.